NCAA hits Oklahoma St with postseason ban in corruption case

-An NCAA infractions committee panel announced Friday that former Oklahoma State assistant men’s basketball coach Lamont Evans violated ethical-conduct rules by accepting up to $22,000 in bribes from financial advisers.
+Oklahoma State was fined $10,000 and its men’s basketball team was banned from the upcoming postseason Friday after the NCAA found that former assistant coach Lamont Evans accepted up to $22,000 in bribes intended to help steer athletes to choose certain financial advisers.

-The NCAA also levied including penalties that include a one-year postseason ban for the team that takes effect next season.
-The ruling included three years of probation, a $10,000 fine self-imposed by the school and a reduction in basketball scholarships.
+The NCAA ruling included three years of probation, the fine self-imposed by the school along with an additional 1% from the program budget, recruiting restrictions and a reduction in basketball scholarships.

 Evans also received a 10-year show-cause order in the case tied to the federal corruption investigation into college basketball, which became public in fall 2017.
 The school received a notice of allegations last year.